 Who is responsible for my case and will that person meet me?
 Will they know about my case whenever I call?

-Experienced Disability Attorney, Loyd J. Bourgeois will be responsible for handling all aspects of your case.
-Loyd specializes in Social Security and ERISA Disability cases and will personally handle your claim from start to finish.
-It is his practice to personally meet you, the client, in advance of your hearing to discuss in detail specific aspects of your claim and keep you fully informed of what to expect.
+Experienced Disability Attorney Loyd J. Bourgeois and representative Christy Crotwell will be responsible for handling all aspects of your case.
+It is our practice to personally meet you, the client, in advance of your hearing to discuss in detail specific aspects of your claim and keep you fully informed of what to expect.
 You will also be assigned your own client concierge who will know all the details of your case and be available to answer any of your questions.

 How long does it generally take to resolve my claim?